 Salamanca and Madrid are both popular tourist destinations in Europe, and since it's relatively easy to travel between them by bus, train, or rental car, you can experience both on your trip to Spain.

 With transit time taking upwards of two hours each way, you might want to stay the night, but Salamanca can be a nice day trip from Madrid.
 Either way, make sure to plan enough time to see the top attractions in Salamanca like the Old and the New Cathedrals of Salamanca, Casa Lis, and the University of Salamanca.

 When traveling from Madrid, each form of transit takes about the same amount of time, but taking the train or bus is significantly cheaper than renting a car.
-However, if you want to make a pit stop at other great Spanish cities, renting a car is the best way to get around the country on your own schedule.
+However, if you want to stop and check out other great Spanish cities, renting a car is the best way to get around the country on your own schedule.

 There are only three forms of transportation between Salamanca and Madrid.
 Depending on your itinerary and budget, you can either rent a car or take a train or bus.

 The train from Madrid to Salamanca takes about two and a half hours and costs under 20 euros, which is similar to the bus.
+There is also a direct train which takes about an hour and a half.
 However, the train station in Madrid, Chamartin Station, and the station in Salamanca are closer to the city centers than the bus stations are in each city.

 If you have a bit of extra time on your trip to Spain, there are several places you can stop along the way between Madrid and Salamanca including Segovia, Avila, and El Escorial.